 There are many applicants who find themselves wrestling with this problem at the beginning of their careers.
 We all start somewhere.
 And while there was once a time when it seemed like almost all young people spent at least part of their youth with a part-time job or two, these days it’s more and more common for high school and college graduates to leave school without ever having worked a day in their lives.
 They all need to know how to write a cover letter with no experience to land an entry-level job.

 This also goes for people changing careers who may not have any relevant experience to the position they’re targeting.

 Even though it’s an entry-level cover letter, no experience doesn’t necessarily mean that candidates can skimp on details.
 There are certain basic elements that must be in this letter, and they are like those found in any cover letter:

 The body of your cover letter should be relatively brief, containing roughly three paragraphs:

 You can close with a wrap-up that tells the hiring manager that you’ll be following up soon.
-That can be as simple as “I’ll try to contact you by phone on Wednesday at around 3:00 PM to follow-up and hopefully schedule an interview.
+That can be as simple as “I’ll try to contact you by phone on Wednesday at around 3:00 PM to follow-up on the resume submission and hopefully schedule an interview.
 I look forward to having the opportunity to discuss the job in more detail then.”

 Keep the cover letter length at around half a page to 2/3 page long–hiring managers don’t have time to read through a novel with your job application!

 Introduce yourself to the employer in one or two sentences by explaining who you are, which job you’re applying for, and how you learned about it.
 If someone referred you to the job, feel free to mention that (if you’re already using LinkedIn, that can be a great place to get these types of job referrals).
 For example,